zeinabaamer777/frontend-nanodegree-mobile-portfolio/README.md

 - Changed `changePizzaSizes` alot deleting the call for `determineDx` and determining the size and calculating width percentage directly inside `changePizzaSizes`.
 - Declared `pizzasDiv` outside the loop.
 - Replaced `querySelectorAll` with `getElementsByClassName`.
-- reduced number of `pizzas` to a number according to the user screen height.
+- Reduced number of `pizzas` to a number according to the user screen height.
+- Other performance tweaks xD

 ## Ideas
 - If you have any ideas about optimizing this even more feel free to contact me anytime at [hi@basselahmed.com](mailto:hi@basselahmed.com)